 Despite all this concern for alignment by IT leadership, it generally doesn’t result in alignment at all.
 CEOs tend to view CIOs unfavorably, as itinerant professionals with little real understanding of the business or its industry, and it’s unlikely that they can offer real strategic insights to the organization.

 Sadly, most CFOs agree, as only a quarter of those polled in a Network World survey opined that their IT department is able to deliver against the enterprise/business unit strategy, and only 18 percent said they thought “our IT service levels meet or exceed business expectations“.

 It isn’t as though we don’t hear them.
 We understand that business values revenue-generating IT solutions and IT cost reduction solutions.
 But we also know that although business wants us to provide strategic solutions, we as IT professionals are generally not evaluated on the business value we create; we’re measured against IT operational metrics.

 When I look around at CIOs who are involuntarily separated, it is invariably due to a security breach, implementation failure or critical service failure.
 That’s because nothing gets a CIO fired more quickly than a security breach.
 An implementation failure, usually an ERP solution, is the second quickest way, and a prolonged service failure is just as deadly.

 At the same time, our performance metrics revolve around time to answer phones, deliver projects on time and on budget, first call resolution, and so on.
-You can see my performance metrics at www.cio.ok.gov under the customer portal.
 You’ll notice that they are all operational metrics.

 Our obsession with operational metrics (requirements in a small context) is never going to lead us to alignment (requirements in a large context).
 You get what you inspect, not what you expect, and I believe this is the same challenge in IT’s alignment with the organization.
 I’m not sure how to address this, and I’d like to hear other views on this issue and see if you see it as I do.